TeamShadow/Tutorials/tutorials/source/classes-properties.rst

 ``toString()``
 ^^^^^^^^^^^^^^

 You may have noticed in an :ref:`earlier section<nullable-arrays>` that the ``String`` representation of the ``Otter`` object ``ophelia`` was ``default@Otter`` .
 In other languages like Java, ``toString()`` returns a number representing the location of that object in memory, and most of that time the number is meaningless to the programmer.
-In **Shadow**, the default implementation of ``toString()`` **returns the package and class that the object belongs to.**  If you don’t create a package for a class, like in the ``Otter`` example, the package will be default automatically.
+In **Shadow**, the default implementation of ``toString()`` **returns the package and class that the object belongs to.**  If you don't create a package for a class, like in the ``Otter`` example, the package will be default automatically.

 Either way, the default implementation is often useless.
 This is where **method overriding** becomes valuable.
-For example, let’s pretend we have a very simple class representing Shadow State Park, located in the Methods Mountain Range.
-The member variables represent the guest’s name, length of stay, and preferred activity, respectively.
+For example, let's pretend we have a very simple class representing Shadow State Park, located in the Methods Mountain Range.
+The member variables represent the guest's name, length of stay, and preferred activity, respectively.
 See below for the full class.

 .. code-block:: shadow
     :linenos: